mastodon/documentation/content/en/admin/config.md

 Example value: `https://assets.example.com`

 {{< hint style="info" >}}
 You must serve the files with CORS headers, otherwise some functions of Mastodon's web UI will not work.
-For example, if Mastodon's web UI is served from `example.com`, then you may need a CORS header like `Access-Control-Allow-Origin: example.com`
+For example, `Access-Control-Allow-Origin: *`
 {{</ hint >}}

 #### `S3_ALIAS_HOST`